 - consulting and liaising with agencies, local authorities, community-based organisations and the property industry

-- preparing annual office-estate performance reports and managing the department’s Office Accommodation Program and Capital Works Program
+- preparing annual Strategic Portfolio Plan (SPP) and managing the department’s Office Accommodation Program and Capital Works Program

 - the financial management of government office accommodation tenancies including billing collection of payments, making contractual payments for leases and making internal government payments for office accommodation related services.

-Agencies are responsible for undertaking business planning, developing corporate strategies and business plans and delivering government services in accordance with the government's priorities and policy.
+Agencies are responsible for undertaking their own business planning, developing corporate strategies and business plans and delivering government services in accordance with the government's priorities and policy.